-The audio excerpts above are three pieces and two narrations which reflect 13 minutes of the ensemble's program, "John Muir - University of the Wilderness", a program which in its entirety contains 90 minutes of music and narration.
+These audio excerpts are three pieces and two narrations which reflect 12 minutes of the ensemble's program, "John Muir - University of the Wilderness", a program which in its entirety contains 90 minutes of music and narration.
 Please find below the transcripts of the narration, the sources for those writings, and brief descriptions of what their role is in the telling of this story.

 THE HOLY GROUND

 - The following brief excerpt of Muir's writing comes at the end of narration about his boyhood days in Scotland before emigrating to the United States at age 11 and it precedes the piece by Gerry O'Bierne titled